zhaodong-liu/Java-Cooperating-Piano/Project Report/ProjectReport.md

 This project delivers a networked piano application built in Java that enables two users to play and chat in real time, record the piano session to a file, and replay it with accurate timing.
 The implementation addresses four core topics from the course requirements—thread concurrency with synchronization, file I/O, networking via sockets, and GUI graphics—in distinct modules to ensure clarity, modularity, and maintainability.

+The project repository can be accessed at [Github](https://github.com/zhaodong-liu/Java-Cooperating-Piano.git)

 ### 2. Introduction

 This project application architecture comprises the following components: